CMHAAorg/cmhaa-website/site/content/_index.md

   - type: quote
     quote_text: We believe that every person should be respected for who they are, wherever they are on the continuum of mental health through life's many stages.
-We believe that every workplace has an opportunity and a responsibility to protect, support and create positive mental health for their people so that they can thrive.
+As a community, we know Australian business can do better, and that doing better begins with business leaders prioritising mental health in ways that are experienced by all of their employees.
     quote_author: Steven Worrall, Chair of CMHAA and Managing Director of Microsoft Australia
   - type: callout-image-text-cta
     callout_image: img/half.jpg